 Online registration will be open until 15 March 2017.
 A non-credit workshop that runs concurrently is available through the LTRR; contact the Summer School Coordinator firstname.lastname@example.org for further information.
 For registration, housing, and general information, please contact the Summer School Coordinator by email at email@example.com (or 1-520-621-1608).

-Registration for credit course and workshop closes 15 May 2017.
+Registration for credit course and workshop closes when full.

 Tuition will be payable to the University of Arizona upon acceptance into the course by the instructors and submission of application materials.
 International students or those requiring special arrangements to participate should contact one of the instructors prior to registration.